-Dr. Albert Montillo received his Ph.D. in Medical Imaging from the University of Pennsylvania, Philadelphia, PA through the departments of Computer and Information Science and Radiology.
+Dr. Albert Montillo received his Ph.D. in Computer Science with a focus on Medical Image Analysis from the University of Pennsylvania, Philadelphia, PA through training in departments of Computer and Information Science and Radiology.
 His Bachelor's and Master's degrees are in Computer Science from Rensselaer Polytechnic Institute in New York with minors in Electrical Engineering and Psychology.
 At UT Southwestern, his primary appointment is in the department of Radiology where he is an assistant professor.
 He also holds a secondary faculty appointment at the Advanced Imaging Research Center and is a member of the Graduate School of Biomedical Sciences.
 Prior to moving to UT Southwestern, Dr. Montillo led neuroimaging research efforts at the General Electric Research Center (2011-2014) in New York and has held research positions at Machine Learning and Perception Laboratory of Microsoft Research in Cambridge, United Kingdom, Rutgers University in New Jersey, and the Harvard/MIT Martinos Center for Biomedical Imaging, Boston, MA.

 Through his research, Dr. Montillo develops multivariable, multivariate statistical learning algorithms to make diagnoses and prognoses more quantitative and personalized for clinical neuroscience applications including neuropsychiatric, neurodegenerative, and neurodevelopmental brain disorders, and for oncological applications.
 The algorithms provide new capabilities that enhance triage criteria, improve patient management, and refine inclusion criteria for clinical trials.
 These capabilities in turn guide clinical decision making and enable faster development of new treatments.